Anyolite/anyolite/README.md

 * [X] Removed now optional `Dir` gem from default build config
 * [X] Removed need for `use_general_object_format_chars` flag for MRI
 * [X] Added annotation to allow enums with types different than `Int32`
+* [X] Added global option to use keyword args for optional arguments only

 #### Bugfixes